postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 ### Example: retrying upon exception

-In the previous chapter, you have used the built-in aspect `Retry`.
+In the previous chapter, you used the built-in aspect `Retry`.
 Here is how it is implemented.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceMethods/Retry.cs]